fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 Executing (default): SELECT "id", "content", "important", "date" FROM "notes" AS "note";
 ```

-Next, let''s implement an endpoint for creating new notes:
+Next, let's implement an endpoint for creating new notes:

 ```js
 app.use(express.json())